 Start slowly and intentionally.
 Don’t be afraid to admit when you don’t know the answer, but always try to keep learning and growing.
 Listen to what others around you are saying, and look for feedback and ways to continuously improve.
 Change doesn’t happen overnight, but the most important step is getting started.

-Create or log in to your school leader account on Prodigy– a free, game-based learning platform for math that’s easy to use for educators and students alike.
-Aligned with curricula across the English-speaking world, it’s loved by more than a million teachers and 50 million students.
+See for yourself!
+Create or log in to your free teacher account on Prodigy – a standards-aligned, game-based learning platform for math that’s easy to use for educators and students alike.
+It’s used by millions of students and teachers.